coleifer/peewee/docs/peewee/playhouse.rst

 .. py:class:: SqliteExtDatabase(database, pragmas=(), c_extensions=True, **kwargs)

-    :param pragmas: A list of 2-tuples containing ``PRAGMA`` settings to configure on a per-connection basis.
+    :param pragmas: A list or tuple of 2-tuples containing ``PRAGMA`` settings to configure on a per-connection basis.
     :param bool c_extensions: Boolean flag indicating whether to use the fast implementations of various SQLite user-defined functions.
 If Cython was installed when you built ``peewee``, then these functions should be available.
 If not, Peewee will fall back to using the slower pure-Python functions.

     Subclass of the :py:class:`SqliteDatabase` that provides some advanced features only offered by Sqlite.